pdxiv/claude-adventure/scott-adams-engine.md

 ### Action System

 When conditions are met, the action's commands are executed.
-Commands can display messages, move items, change the player's location, modify bit flags, and more.
+Commands can display messages, move objects, change the player's location, modify bit flags, and more.

 Commands are encoded in these ways:
 1. Numbers 1-51: Display message with that index
 2. Numbers 102-151: Display message with index (number-50)
-3. Numbers 52-101: Execute a command (e.g., 52 = GET item, 54 = GO TO room)
+3. Numbers 52-101: Execute a command (e.g., 52 = GET object, 54 = GO TO room)

 In the data file, the command pairs are encoded as two numbers: